-Geoff Robinson is a political historian and lecturer in History and Politics at Deakin University.
+Geoff Robinson is a political historian and senior lecturer in Politics at Deakin University.
 Before taking up an academic position he worked in higher education management and policy development and as a tutor at Monash University.
 His doctoral research examined the NSW Labor government of 1930-32, led by Premier Jack Lang, as an example of the limits of reformism under a capitalist economy.
 He has published several articles and book chapters on Australian labour history and politics and a book based on his PhD When the Labor Party Dreams was published in 2009.
 In 2018 he being Being Left-Wing in Australia an examination of the fate of the Australian left since the fall of European communism.
 He is currently completing a book on intellectuals and the Liberal Party of Australia.